RabadanLab/Pegasus/README.md

 ## Pegasus : annotation and prediction of oncogenic gene fusions in RNAseq ##

 This software is maintained by Francesco Abate and Sakellarios Zairis.
+Please cite our [paper](http://bmcsystbiol.biomedcentral.com/articles/10.1186/s12918-014-0097-z) if you use this tool in your analysis.

 ### Requirements: ###
 ---